safiaali926/Word-Counter/README.md

-Developed a simple command line calculator using TypeScipt, Node.js and Inquirer.
+Developed a word counter using TypeScipt, Node.js and Inquirer.